Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "Maybe.
 He tries to protect us from the sky-world and I love him for it.
 But we are not stupid.
 We are blessed by the gods to be a thing none of the sky-people can be.
 But that means we can’t be like them, either.
 I think you have been thinking on this, yes?"

 "...Yes."
 There was definitely a bit of a sullen note in his hoot.
-"But that means… a lot of wonderful things we’ll never do.
+"But that means... a lot of wonderful things we’ll never do.
 Inventions and things.
 If we can’t be like them, there’s so many things we won’t have."

 Yan nodded, shuffled round, and put an arm and tail around him in a fatherly hug.
 Vemet had hugged him like that, many times.
 For a moment, it made Vemik sad to remember.

 "There’s many things *they* don’t have, Sky-Thinker," he said.
 "But we’ll get to keep them.
 And we can share, yes?
 So don’t look so sad.
 Be happy in what you are!"

-"...I guess…"
+"...I guess..."

 "Guess nothing!
 You are a *fine* man, Vemik Sky-Thinker.
 Handsome. *Very* good shape to you, tall red crest and good hard muscles.
 Stronger than Jooyun!
 Smarter too!
 Why be sad because he has read more books?
 You have *half* his years, and already you do so much!"